fontclubbelgica/fontclubbelgica.xyz/_typefaces/pep.md

 draft: false

+seo_description: |
+    FC Pep is a typeface that explores the limits of the childs game "ABC Con Fantasia" by Bruno Munari.
+It searches for the limits of this childrens puzzle.
+seo_image: FCB_SEO_Pep.jpg

 information: |
-    Pep is a typeface that explores the limits of the childs game "ABC Con Fantasia" by Bruno Munari
+    Pep is a typeface that explores the limits of the childs game "ABC Con Fantasia" by Bruno Munari.

 designer: Dries Wiewauters
 date: 2019-02-01